-The 'Twin Peaks' Revival Cast List Is Here & You Won't Believe Who's Coming To Town
+The 'Twin Peaks' Revival Cast Is List Is Here

 That cast you like is coming back in style... with a few extra faces, to say the least.
 Monday afternoon the official cast list of Showtime's 2017 Twin Peaks revival was released into the world, and it's a whopping collective of 217 actors.
 And granted, some of these names are returning Twin Peaks residents, but there are other familiar figures that should make for some bizarre new characters.